hazami-razip/Mechatronics-Sistem-Integration/week 2/readme.md

-# Week 2: Digital Logic System:
+# Week 2: Digital Logic System
-Basic Logic Gates, Electronic Circuit Interfacing, Basic ALU, 7 segment display, ICs based interfacing application.
+**Basic Logic Gates, Electronic Circuit Interfacing, Basic ALU, 7 segment display, ICs based interfacing application.**

-Example: Interfacing a 7 segment display with Arduino.
-Numbering sequence from 0 to 9.
+*Example: Interfacing a 7 segment display with Arduino.
+Numbering sequence from 0 to 9.*

+## Experiment Steps: ##
+1. Build the circuit according to the circuit setup instructions.
+2. Upload the provided Arduino code to your Arduino Uno.
+3. Open the Serial Monitor in the Arduino IDE.
+4. Press the increment button to increase the count.
+The 7-segment display should show the numbers from 0 to 9 sequentially.
+5. Press the reset button to reset the count to 0.

-This simple experiment helps you understand how to interface a 7-segment display with an Arduino Uno and how to control it manually using buttons.
-You can extend this experiment by adding more functionality or additional displays for more complex projects.
+This simple experiment helps :+1: you understand how to interface a 7-segment display with an Arduino Uno and how to control it manually using buttons.
+You can extend this experiment by adding more functionality or additional displays for more complex projects 😉.